2023 Scottish National Party leadership election: Background

 Sturgeon said that the timing of her decision was determined by an impending special SNP conference to decide the party's strategy on independence, which had been due to take place on 19 March 2023.
 Her proposal for the event was that the next general or Scottish Parliament election should be treated as a de facto referendum on independence.
 This plan was controversial within the party.
 Among others, the leader of the SNP in the House of Commons, Stephen Flynn, called for the conference to be postponed following Sturgeon's resignation.
 The party's national executive committee decided on 16 February 2023 to postpone it.

 Sturgeon's resignation came following years during which the party's reputation for discipline had been frayed, two years after the conclusion of an inquiry into the handling of complaints of sexual harassment against her predecessor, of which he was acquitted in court in 2020, after which inquiry Salmond launched the electorally unsuccessful splinter Alba Party.
 It came during an ongoing dispute over the Gender Recognition Reform (Scotland) Bill and an ongoing fraud investigation into the SNP.
 It followed two months after a change in leadership at the SNP Westminster group, after Ian Blackford, seen as an ally of Sturgeon, denied being forced out by other MPs, where Alison Thewliss, also seen as an ally of Sturgeon, was defeated.

-The Green Party will decide whether to continue the power-sharing agreement with the SNP after the new leader has been chosen.
+The Scottish Greens stated they would decide whether to continue the power-sharing agreement with the SNP after the new leader was chosen.

 Issues

-There have been three main issues in the leadership campaign: economics, Scottish independence, and gender recognition reform.
+There were three main issues in the leadership campaign: economics, Scottish independence, and gender recognition reform.